 Oily Skin Type

-Oily skin occurs when the sebaceous (oil) glands in the skin secrete too much oil.
-This can lead to problems like acne, blackheads and blemishes.
+When the sebaceous (oil) glands in the skin secrete too much oil it can lead to oily skin.
+It can also create problems like acne, blackheads and blemishes.

 - Wash your skin no more than twice a day and after you perspire heavily.